Actasclown/Actasclown.github.io/_pages/about.md

 Recent News
 ======
-- Mar.
+- Nov.
 2024.
+Our paper **DE2: SAT-based sequential logic decryption with a functional description** was accepted by DATE 2025.
-Our new paper **Multimodal Bayesian Networks for Automatic Skin Disease Diagnosis** was submitted to MICCAI 2024.
+- Oct.
+2024.
+Our paper **Multimodal Bayesian Networks for Automatic Skin Disease Diagnosis** was accepted by BIBM 2024.
 - Feb.
 2024.
 Our paper **Evaluating the Security of Logic Locking on Deep Neural Networks** was accepted by DAC 2024.
 - Jan. - Mar.
 2024.
 Served as a TA for COMP_ENG 203 “Introduction to Computer Engineering”.